synctera/client-libraries-go/docs/PatchInterest.md

 `func (o *PatchInterest) HasRates() bool`

 HasRates returns a boolean if a field has been set.

-### GetAccrualPayoutSchedule

-`func (o *PatchInterest) GetAccrualPayoutSchedule() AccrualPayoutSchedule`

-GetAccrualPayoutSchedule returns the AccrualPayoutSchedule field if non-nil, zero value otherwise.

-### GetAccrualPayoutScheduleOk

-`func (o *PatchInterest) GetAccrualPayoutScheduleOk() (*AccrualPayoutSchedule, bool)`

-GetAccrualPayoutScheduleOk returns a tuple with the AccrualPayoutSchedule field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAccrualPayoutSchedule

-`func (o *PatchInterest) SetAccrualPayoutSchedule(v AccrualPayoutSchedule)`

-SetAccrualPayoutSchedule sets AccrualPayoutSchedule field to given value.

-### HasAccrualPayoutSchedule

-`func (o *PatchInterest) HasAccrualPayoutSchedule() bool`

-HasAccrualPayoutSchedule returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)